-15.15.6 Restrictions
+16.15.6 Restrictions

-- Up to 32 controllers can be connected to each other in each network chain or ring. - · Display units can be connected to the controllers, but must not be used as part of the network chain or ring. - Configurable switches and fiber extenders can be included in the network. - It is the customer's responsibility to configure and test these. - DEIF is not responsible for the performance or functionality of any non-DEIF equipment in the network. - The Ethernet cables must not be longer than 100 metres, point-to-point. - The Ethernet cables must meet or exceed the SF/UTP CAT5e specification. - The Interconnection (major ring) can only be used for infrastructure network.
+- Up to 32 controllers can be connected to each other in each network chain or ring. - · Display units can be connected to the controllers, but must not be used as part of the network chain or ring. - Configurable switches and fiber extenders can be included in the network. - It is the customer's responsibility to configure and test these. - DEIF is not responsible for the performance or functionality of any non-DEIF equipment in the network. - The Ethernet cables must not be longer than 100 metres, point-to-point. - The Ethernet cables must meet or exceed the SF/UTP CAT5e specification. - It is only possible to run the Power Management System (PMS) on the Standard (sub-ring) network. - The Interconnection (major ring) can only be used for infrastructure network.